Nepal Package Tours & Trekking Trips

 Recent Nepal blogs

-With stunning natural scenery of mountains and lakes, beautiful temples and national parks, there's so much to see and do on your Nepal adventure.
+With stunning mountains and lakes, beautiful temples and national parks, there's so much to see and do on your guided Nepal adventure.
 Fear not, we include all the must-see destinations on our tours.
 Here are some of the country's unmissable highlights, from the Kathmandu Valley to Chitwan National Park.

 Wander through the medieval Durbar Square on a walking tour of Nepal's capital.
 Visit the Swayambhunath stupa for panoramic views of the city.
 Ride a rickshaw around the bustling backstreets and shop at the Thamel Market.
 A city packed with UNESCO World Heritage Sites to discover.